jkstrawn/colonies/README.md

 	+ Use foreground canvas for moving entites like ants and food (refreshes at 60FPS)

-###To- Do
+### To-Do

-Scrolling map
++ Scrolling map
-Create more underground buildings
++ Create more underground buildings
-Create ant types
++ Create ant types
-Ant UI to gather food
++ Ant UI to gather food
-Let queen create larva
++ Let queen create larva
-Create resource UI
++ Create resource UI
-Set larva type (worker, nurse, soldier)
++ Set larva type (worker, nurse, soldier)
-Randomly create food on the map
++ Randomly create food on the map
-Create enemy colony and AI
++ Create enemy colony and AI

-###Ideas
+### Ideas

-More than just the two colonies in one patch (map)
++ More than just the two colonies in one patch (map)
-	+ maybe don't even make it patches, instead make it one large world map and you can spread out new colonies
+	- maybe don't even make it patches, instead make it one large world map and you can spread out new colonies

-Add in other types of insects you can play as.
++ Add in other types of insects you can play as.
 	- Termites
 	- Fire ants
 	-

-More complex AI
++ More complex AI

-More dangerous insects/random events
++ More dangerous insects/random events
 	- Rain, snow, hail
 	- Spider attack
 	- Magnifying glass attack